skx/kilua/README.md

 ## Syntax Highlighting

-Syntax highlighting is defined in lua, and configured by calling:

-    -- Setup "keywords"
-    set_syntax_keywords({ "void|", "int|", "while", "true" } )

-    -- Setup "comments"
-    set_syntax_comments( "//", "/*", "*/" )

-    -- Enable highlighting of numbers/strings
-    set_syntax_options( "numbers", "strings" )

-    -- You can also highlight trailing whitespace: set_syntax_options( "numbers", "strings", "trailing_whitespace" )

-The `on_loaded()` function has code currently for highlighting C, C++, and Lua files, as well as `Makefiles` and some simple highlighting for both Markdown and plain-text files.
+Syntax highlighting is handled via the `lua-lpeg` library, and so if that is not installed it will not be available.

+Each buffer has an associated syntax-highlighting mode, which is a string such as "c", "markdown", or "lua".
+The default configuration file sets the mode based upon the suffix of the file you're editing.

-If you wish to change the syntax-highlighting once a file is loaded, you can do that by entering `M-x` to open the Lua-prompt then typing (for example):
+If you wish to change the mode interactivally to Lua, then run:

-    set_syntax( "pl" )
+    M-x syntax("lua")

+The implementation of syntax highlighting requires the loading of a library.
+For example the syntax highlighting of lua requires that the library `lua.lua` is loaded - The syntax modes are looked for in two locations:

+* `/etc/kilua/syntax`
+    * Global syntax-modes.
+* `~/.kilua/syntax`
+    * Per-user syntax-modes.

-Currently we include syntax for Perl, Lua, C, C++, and shell.
+Currently we include syntax for Lua, C, C++, and plain-text/markdown.

-## Undo Support

-The basic actions of inserting characters, deleting characters, and moving the cursor can be undo via the lua `undo` function.
-(Which is bound to `Ctrl-z` by default).

-**NOTE**: Due to the implementation some actions might corrupt the undo-stack.
-Specifically difficult functions are:

-* `kill`.
-* `cut_selection`.
+> **Pull-requests** adding more syntax modes would be most welcome.

 ## Discussion on Hacker News

 https://news.ycombinator.com/item?id=12137698

 ## The Future